dansantinojones/penalty-shootout/README.md

 ![Scoreboard 3-2](assets/images/scoreboard2.png)

 ## Who's Turn
 I quickly identified the need to notify the user when they are shooting and saving as this was initially unclear.
-This will benefit first time users by making it clear how to play acheiving the business goals.
+This will benefit first-time users by making it clear how to play in achieving the business goals.

 ![Your turn to shoot](assets/images/turn-shoot.png)
 ![Your turn to save](assets/images/turn-save.png)